The Hot Mess of AI: How Does Misalignment Scale With Model Intelligence and Task Complexity?: Bias and Variance Definitions for Classification

 where the variable $a\in\{-1,1\}$ is a multiplicative factor that enables the decomposition with a positive variance.
 In this setting, the bias is always either 0 or 1, and the variance captures the probability of deviating from the mode.
 Though universal, this decomposition has one major drawback: when computing an average over a dataset of questions ${(x_i,c_i)}_i$, it does not allow to average the bias and variance terms separately; instead, the decomposition only holds with the aforementioned {multiplicative factor} $a_i$.
 Formally, we have

 Essentially, the factor $a_i$ depends on the mode prediction being correct or not.
-We therefore report absolute bias and variance errors for the 0/1 loss in the Appendix, but do not compute incoherence.
+We therefore report absolute bias and variance errors for the 0/1 loss in the Appendix, but do not compute error-incoherence.

 \textbf{Brier Score.} Similar to regression, we can treat the model's probability predictions as $C$-dimensional vectors to compute the mean square errors.
 Formally, the Brier score for multiclass prediction is defined and can be decomposed as